Ehlmann-research-group/WISER/doc/sphinx-source/ui_plugins.rst

 to the code layout, and it makes it easier to access the widgets that comprise the GUI.

-Here is an example configuration UI for a Gaussian Blur plugin, which uses OpenCV to perform the blurring operation.
+Here is an example configuration UI for a Gaussian blur plugin, which uses OpenCV to perform the blurring operation.

 .. image:: images/qt_designer_gaussian_blur.png